 Continue reading for a comprehensive look at turnover rates within the hospitality industry and what the industry can do to improve them.

-There are ways to reduce turnover in the hospitality industry – and some are available at zero cost.
+There are ways to reduce turnover in the hospitality industry.

 Why is Staffing an Issue in Hospitality?

 Understanding why staff members leave is the first step toward solving high turnover rates.
 Staffing issues in the hospitality sector are a result of several factors: